Salisbury Plain Academies - Frequently Asked Questions (FAQs)

 1. What is an Academy?

-Academies are classed as independent state-funded schools, which have the freedom to determine their own policies on such things as the curriculum, school hours, term dates and staff pay.
+Academies are classed as independent state-funded schools, which have the freedom to determine some of their own policies.
 They aim to provide a free, first-class education for pupils of all abilities through a fresh approach to school leadership, teaching and learning.
 They offer a full, broad and balanced curriculum.
 This is enabled by the Academies Act 2010.
 Primary, infant, junior and secondary schools are all able to apply to convert into an academy and are accountable to the Secretary of State rather than the Local Authority.
 Academies are managed by their own academy trust and are not the responsibility of the Local Authority.
 Academy trusts are given directly the money which would have been given to the Local Authority, so academies can choose how best to spend that money on the provision of education.

 2. What is a Multi Academy Trust (MAT)?

 All Academies are run by an Academy Trust.
 A Multi Academy trust is a single Trust which runs more than one academy.
 The Multi Academy Trust is the statutory Governing Body of each of its academies.
-It is a charitable company limited by guarantee, which means it may not make any profit, and because it is publically funded it is subject to judicial review and to the Freedom of Information Act like any other public body.
-The trust has a formal agreement, or contract with the Department for Education (DfE) which sets out the parameters in which it must operate as well as being subject to charity law, public law (being publically funded) as well as general company law.
-The four schools - Avon Valley College, Bulford St Leonard’s, Durrington All Saints and St Michael’s School, propose to convert to academy status and form the Salisbury Plain Academies multi-academy-trust.
+It is a charitable company limited by guarantee, which means it may not make any profit, and because it is publicly funded it is subject to judicial review and to the Freedom of Information Act like any other public body.
+The trust has a formal agreement, or contract with the Department for Education (DfE) which sets out the parameters in which it must operate as well as being subject to charity law, public law (being publicly funded) as well as general company law.
+Four schools - Avon Valley College, Bulford St Leonard’s, Durrington All Saints and St Michael’s School, originally converted to academy status and formed the Salisbury Plain Academies multi-academy-trust.
+Since conversion, two further schools have joined the multi-academy trust; Pembroke Park and Netheravon All Saints Primary Schools.

 3. Who decides which schools convert to an academy?

 The decision for any school to become an academy rests with its governing body.
 Parents whose children attend the school in question along with local community stakeholders will be consulted on their views about the proposals.
 When a governing body makes an application for a school to become an academy, the application is considered by the Department for Education.
 Ultimately the Secretary of State for Education will decide whether or not to approve the application from the governing body, this decision function is delegated to the local Regional Schools Commissioner.
-The Governing Bodies of the four schools proposing to become academies within the new Salisbury Plain Academies trust resolved to become academies in July 2014, and submitted their academy conversion applications to the DfE.
+The Governing Bodies of the four schools that proposed to become academies within the new Salisbury Plain Academies trust resolved to become academies in July 2014, and submitted their academy conversion applications to the DfE.
+Full conversion to academy status took place on the 1st July 2016.

 4. Can a school convert without the support of the governing body?